 This Day in History: Calvin Coolidge becomes President in the middle of the night

-On this day in 1923, Calvin Coolidge took the presidential oath of office.
+On this day in 1923, Calvin Coolidge takes the presidential oath of office.
 It was about 2:30 in the morning, and the former Vice President was now the 30th President of the United States.

 President Warren Harding had just passed away, leaving the office to Coolidge.